emrgnt-cmplxty/fermi/docs/0.old/front-end/introduction.md

 ### Connection {#connection-1}

-To do anything useful on the Axion platform you first have to establish a connection.
+To do anything useful on the Fermi platform you first have to establish a connection.

 ```js
 // configure key storage